ameerwald/cds_vis_exam_assignment1/README.md

 - Extract colour histograms for all of the **other* images in the data
 - Compare the histogram of the chosen image to all of the other histograms
   - For this, use the ```cv2.compareHist()``` function with the ```cv2.HISTCMP_CHISQR``` metric
-- Find the five images which are most simlar to the target image
+- Find the five images which are most similar to the target image
   - Save a CSV file to the folder called ```out```, showing the five most similar images and the distance metric:

 |Filename|Distance]